exstan/pubsubclient/README.md

 ## Limitations

- - It can only publish QoS 0 messages.
-It can subscribe at QoS 0 or QoS 1.
+ - It can publish QoS 0/1/2 messages and subscribe at QoS 0 or QoS 1.
+ - Can join session on connect without cleaning it (cleanSession=fales).
+Which means that network issues (causing disconnects) are not a problem to receive the unread messages.
- - The maximum message size, including header, is **128 bytes** by default.
+ - The maximum message size, including header, is **512 bytes** by default.
 This is configurable via `MQTT_MAX_PACKET_SIZE` in `PubSubClient.h`.
  - The keepalive interval is set to 15 seconds by default.
 This is configurable via `MQTT_KEEPALIVE` in `PubSubClient.h`.